Vahidba72/ResearchTrack_Assignment1/README.md

 ### Research Track 1 _ First Assignment

 This is the first assignment of Research track 1.
 The goal of this assignment is to gather all the golden boxes in one location next to each other.
-The environemnt and the initial and final configuration and formation of the boxes can be seen in Figure 1.
+The environemnt and the initial and final configuration and formation of the boxes can be seen in Figure 1 and Figure2.
 The portable robot simulator is used for this assignment which is developed by [Student Robotics](https://studentrobotics.org).

 ![First configuration of the robot and environment](sr/First_Config.png)